COMPUTER RESOURCES INTERNATIONAL (LUXEMBOURG) S.A. (“CRI”)

-In this notice, we will set out information about the processing of your personal data at CRI.
-Please, feel free to contact us if you need any further information or additional clarifications to the points, discussed below.
-You may contact us at the following e-mail: email@example.com.
+This notice describes how CRI processes your personal data.
+Feel free to contact us if you need more information or additional clarifications on the points discussed below.
+You can contact us at the following address: firstname.lastname@example.org.

-We process personal data of individuals with whom CRI has signed a contract as well as with individuals with whom CRI does not have signed contract (candidates):
+We process personal data of individuals with whom CRI has a signed contract as well as with individuals with whom CRI does not have a signed contract (candidates), as follows:

 2.1.1.
-We process the personal data, provided by the individuals (candidates) in their CVs, directly to us or through recruiters, for recruiting purposes, namely to analyze the profile of the candidates, when we have a vacancy at CRI, in view of their education, knowledge, skills, experience etc.
+We process the personal data, provided by the individuals (candidates) in their CVs directly to us or through recruiters, for recruiting purposes, namely to analyse the profile of the candidates, when we have a vacancy at CRI, in view of their education, knowledge, skills, experience etc.

 2.1.2.
-The data provided in the CVs are processed initially for the vacancy in relation to the CV is presented.
-The data are further processed for evaluation of whether profiles match to new vacancies, as may be opened at CRI.
-In this relation, please, see the retentions periods in section 7 below.
+The data provided in the CVs are processed initially for the vacancy in relation to which the CV is presented.
+The data are further processed for the evaluation of whether profiles match new vacancies, as may be opened at CRI.
+In this relation, see the retention periods in section 7 below.

 2.1.3.
-The legal ground for the processing under sections 2.1.1. and 2.1.2. is a legitimate interest.
-Please, see more details about the legitimate interests in section 3 below.
+The legal ground for the processing of personal data under sections 2.1.1. and 2.1.2. is legitimate interest.
+Additional information about legitimate interest can be found in section 3 below.

 2.2.1.
-We process the personal data of all employees, consultants providing services to CRI directly (freelancers) or through companies, management staff etc., as follows:
+We process the personal data of all employees and consultants providing services to CRI directly (freelancers) or through companies, management staff etc., as follows:

-188.8.131.52.
-Some of the personal data of our employees, consultants, freelancers and management staff are processed for payment purposes (e.g. for payment of agreed remunerations).
-The legal basis for this type of processing is our contract with the individual.

-184.108.40.206.
-We process the personal data of the individuals with whom we have a contract for the recruiting purposes set out in section 2.1.2. above in case of openings for new positions.
-The legal ground for this processing is of legitimate interest.
-Please, see more details about the legitimate interests in section 3 below.

 220.127.116.11.
+Some of the personal data of our employees, consultants, freelancers and management staff are processed for payment purposes.
+The legal basis for this type of processing is the signed contract with the individual.

+18.104.22.168.
+We process the personal data of the individuals with whom we have a signed contract for the recruiting purposes set out in section 2.1.2. above in case of openings for new positions.
+The legal ground for this processing is a legitimate interest.
+Additional information about legitimate interest can be found in section 3 below.

-We also process personal data as required by law for the purposes of social insurance, tax legislation, state compensation (e.g. in case of childbirth children), pay row and labor law purposes.
-The legal ground for this type of processing is the law regulating the relevant area and we are processing the data because it is our obligation by law.
+22.214.171.124.
+We also process personal data as required by law for the purposes of social insurance, tax legislation, state compensation (e.g. in case of childbirth), pay-row and labour law purposes.
+The legal ground for this processing is the law regulating the relevant area and we are processing the data because it is our obligation by law.

-We have made legitimate interest assessment (“LIA”), which was positive that we may rely on the legal ground legitimate interests when processing personal data for recruiting purposes and for the purposes of filling vacancies at CRI.
-The LIA is made on the basis of a three-part test, namely:
+We have carried out a legitimate interest assessment (“LIA”), that has confirmed that we may rely on the legal ground “legitimate interest” when processing personal data for recruiting purposes and for the purposes of filling vacancies at CRI.
+The LIA was made on the basis of a three-part test, namely: